Changfei-Fu/RUMI-SLAM/README.md

 Our RUMI-SLAM system contains two parallel processes for realtime and non-realtime submap building.
 The additional back submap can be built on the un-tracked frames to establish the data association for submap merging without the requirement of loop-closure.

+Our paper[] has been accepted for publication on IEEE Transactions on Industrial Electronics(19/10/2023).
 ## Run
 Let's take a demo of a [TUM dataset](https://cvg.cit.tum.de/data/datasets/rgbd-dataset/download) as an example of how to run our RUMI-SLAM.